Feral Druid Compendium

 Forestwalk.

-Nature's Vigil: Solid healing during your cooldown windows, especially in keys.
+Nature's Vigil: Strong healing during your cooldown windows, particularly in keys.
 Pair this with

-Forestwalk: Decent survivability bump, given that you're receiving healing.
-Stacks multiplicatively with other healing increases.
+Forestwalk: Decent survivability bump, given that you're receiving healing and pressing Regrowth, particularly against rot.

-Stampeding Roar more often than every 2 minutes.
+Stampeding Roar more often than its 2 minute cooldown allows.

 Niche Options Explained